ergosumx/railsx/01-AlgoTrading-Basic-Setup/README.md

 # ErgoEngineX Architecture
+## Terms of Use
+The information provided in this document describing the ErgoEngineX architecture is released under the "Commons Clause" License Condition v1.0.
+This places restrictions on commercial use and sales of any implementation without explicit permission.
+Copyright 2023 **Nilay Parikh**.
+All rights reserved, unless explicitly granted by the author under commercial license terms.

 ## Overview

 The ErgoEngineX architecture is designed for flexible deployment, enabling it to be set up in a way that best meets the needs of each organization.
 Possible deployment options include: